Dino Bravo

-After training under Gino Brito, he started his career in Montreal in the 1970s, working for Lutte Internationale.
-He became one of the top professional wrestling stars of Canada; winning several major titles including the Canadian International Heavyweight Championship six times, the NWA Canadian Heavyweight Championship (Toronto version), and the NWA Mid-Atlantic Tag Team Championship.
-He later signed with the World Wide Wrestling Federation, where as a partner to Dominic DeNucci he won the WWWF World Tag Team Championship.
+After training under Gino Brito, Bravo started his career in Montreal in the 1970s, working for Lutte Internationale.
+He became one of the top wrestling stars of Canada; winning several major titles including the Canadian International Heavyweight Championship six times, the NWA Canadian Heavyweight Championship (Toronto version) and the NWA Mid-Atlantic Tag Team Championship.
+He later signed with the World Wide Wrestling Federation (later the World Wrestling Federation, now World Wrestling Entertainment), where as a partner to Dominic DeNucci he won the WWWF World Tag Team Championship.
 He was also the sole holder of the WWF Canadian Championship before the title was abandoned in 1986.

-After leaving professional wrestling, Bravo became involved in organized crime, allegedly working for the Cotroni crime family.
-He was killed in his home by multiple gunshots in March 1993, and the crime remains unsolved.
+After leaving professional wrestling, Bravo became involved in organized crime, allegedly working for the Cotroni crime family of Montreal.
+He was killed in his home by multiple gunshots in March 1993, and his murder remains unsolved.

 Early life

-Adolfo Bresciano was born in the commune of Campobasso in southern Italy to Mario and Ausilia Bresciano.
+Adolfo Bresciano was born in the commune of Campobasso, Molise, Italy, to Cecilia (née Cacchione) and Mario (later Maurice) Bresciano.
 The family emigrated to Canada when Bresciano was young, settling in the Centre-Sud neighbourhood of the Montreal borough of Ville-Marie.
-He started training in amateur wrestling from the age of 12.
+Bresciano started training in amateur wrestling from the age of 12.

 Professional wrestling career

-Early career (1970–1985)
+Beginnings

 Bresciano began wrestling in 1970, taking the name "Dino Bravo" from a wrestler from the early 1960s who had teamed with Dominic DeNucci as the Bravo Brothers, Dino and Dominic.
 He was trained by Gino Brito and often worked in a tag team with his mentor, billed as Brito's cousin.
-Bravo worked in a number of other tag teams, partnering with, among others, "Mr. Wrestling" Tim Woods and DeNucci.
-Bravo held the Jim Crockett Promotions version of the NWA World Tag Team Championship with Woods, winning the title from Gene and Ole Anderson and eventually losing the title to the Andersons.
-Bravo also had a major program with Blackjack Mulligan, pinning Mulligan twice in a televised non-title match to set up a series of matches for Mulligan's United States title.
-Bravo did not win the U.S. title from Mulligan, but did receive several shots at NWA World Champion Harley Race during his tenure with Crockett.

-By the late 1970s, Bravo had become a big enough draw to get a singles push in the Montreal territory.
-In December 1978, he defeated Gene Kiniski in Toronto to win the new Canadian heavyweight title as recognized in that area.
-With Dominic DeNucci, Bravo captured the WWWF World Tag Team Title in March 1978 from Professor Tanaka and Mr. Fuji.
-Three months later in June, The Yukon Lumberjacks defeated Bravo and DeNucci for the title.
-In the early 1980s, Bravo and King Tonga (later known as Haku) formed a tag team for a brief while.
+Grand Prix Wrestling (1972–1974)

+Bravo made his debut in Grand Prix Wrestling on August 25, 1972, defeating Frenchy Martin at a match in Quebec City.
+In November 1972 he began teaming with Brito, and on November 20 the duo captured what would be Bravo's first title when they defeated Gilles Poisson and Killer Kowalski to capture the Grand Prix Tag Team Championship.
+The team would continue into 1973, facing Poisson and Kowalksi in rematches, as well as taking on The Vachons (Butcher Vachon and Mad Dog Vachon).
+Bravo and Brito finally lost the titles on July 24, 1974, when they were defeated by The Cuban Assassin's in Truro, Nova Scotia.

+NWA Hollywood (1974–1975)

+Bravo then jumped to NWA Hollywood, making his debut on November 7, 1974, in Bakersfield, CA and pinning The Canadian Wolfman.
+Teaming with Victor Rivera he soon captured the NWA Hollywood Tag-Team Championship and defended against teams such as Don Arnold & Gilles Poisson.
+They also faced the duo of Greg Valentine and John Tolos, and The Hollywood Blondes (Buddy Roberts and Jerry Brown).